Pressio/pressio/docs/pages/components/ode_steppers_implicit.md

 ### Parameters

-- `StateType`:
-  - type of the data structure you use for the state
+- `StateType`: data type of the state

-- `SystemType`:
-  - class defining how to create an instance of the velocity @f$f@f$ and how to compute it;
+- `SystemType`: class defining how to create an instance of the velocity @f$f@f$ and how to compute it;

-- `ResidualPolicyType`, `JacobianPolicyType`:
-  - policy types if you want to use custom ones to compute the discrete operators
+- `ResidualPolicyType`, `JacobianPolicyType`: policy types if you want to use custom ones to compute the discrete operators.

 Notes: